Wilson-Chu/landing-page/README.md

 # landing-page
-This is my landing page done for The Odin Project.
+This is my landing page done for The Odin Project using Flexbox.
-All images from unsplashed.com
+All images used copyright-free from unsplashed.com